K98940/RSS-Stage-1-2/typescript-essentials/index.md

 ## Reflections

 1. I am starting to realize that I need to learn TypeScript.
 2. `:number` and `:string` became my best friends.
-When I created an `enum`, I felt, "Wow, I know TypeScript now."
+When I created an `enum`, I felt, "Wow, I know TypeScript now.".
+I didn't know that I would face news-api yet.
 3. My experience has increased.
 Level 3 is coming soon!
 I will become an App crafter.
+Now I can use `Type` and `Interface` for my Apps.
-4. Now I can use `Type` and `Interface` for my Apps.
+4. Functions can also have types.
+I can create a type to describe my function and then apply it to several functions.
-5. It was really exciting.
+5. TS makes JS classes more strict: access modifiers, interfaces.
+It was really exciting.
 I hope that, over time, I will understand it better.
-6. The level of misunderstanding is close to critical.
+6. Generics is a new level of work with types.
+The level of misunderstanding is close to critical.
 7. Lastly, an easy subject comes after generic.
+ES6 has native module support, so this concept was learned earlier.
+Types can also import.
 8. I met with the ancient practice of namespaces, and have got a [sign](https://learn.microsoft.com/api/achievements/share/en-us/K98940/UF5MJYC3?sharingId=220BBAB425956B74)